List of objects dropped on New Year's Eve

 On New Year's Eve, many localities in the United States and elsewhere mark the beginning of a new year through the raising or lowering of an object.
-Many of these events are patterned on festivities that have been held at New York City's Times Square since 1908, where a large crystal ball is lowered down a pole atop One Times Square (beginning its descent at 11:59:00 p.m. local time, and concluding at midnight).
+Many of these events are patterned on festivities that have been held at New York City's Times Square since 1908, where a large crystal ball is lowered down a pole atop One Times Square (beginning its descent at 11:59:00 p.m.
+Eastern Time, and concluding at midnight).
 In turn, the event was inspired by the time balls used by ship navigators in the 19th century to calibrate their chronometers.